Introduction and challenges

 Maintenance operations are on the cusp of a paradigm shift with the growth and accessibility of breakthrough technology, such as the Internet of Things and machine learning.
 These developments will bring about significant improvement in our ability to predict changes in machine operating performance.

-The commercialisation of sensors, which are capable of recording all types of data, combined with the power of data analytics, provides maintenance teams with formidable tools with which to make decisions and optimise maintenance activity.
+The commercialisation of sensors, which can record all types of data, combined with the power of data analytics, provides maintenance teams with formidable tools with which to make decisions and optimise maintenance activity.

 Perhaps the most exciting development is the emerging concept of predictive maintenance which resulted from the joining of preventive maintenance and curative maintenance which focuses on repairs to improving the lifetime of equipment.